Biblical Names

 JOSHUA/YESHUA

 The most notable example of proper naming is Yeshua, which means ‘Yahweh delivers’.
 Yeshua, in turn, derives from Joshua, Joshua meaning ‘Jehovah is salvation’.
 Matt.
 11.1-3, John the Baptist had his disciples ask if Jesus was the Anointed One, the Christ, which indicates both names of Yeshua as Deliverer and Savior, meaning to “save his people from their sins.”
 We have ‘God is salvation’, or Joshua, followed by the completed act of ‘God delivers’, or Yeshua.
-The naming of Yeshua is given its full meaning with Immanuel, “God with us,” written in Matt.
+The naming of Yeshua is given its whole meaning with Immanuel, “God with us,” written in Matt.
 1.23.
-These three names, ‘God is salvation’, ‘God delivers’, and ‘God with us’, is intended to describe the fulness of Christ, the Deliverer, or Messiah (Anointed One).
+These three names, ‘God is salvation’, ‘God delivers’, and ‘God with us’, are intended to describe the fullness of Christ, the Deliverer, or Messiah (Anointed One).

 In contrast to the law, Jesus enlightens us into a completely new presence or standing with God, or ‘God with us’.
 Thus, breaking the law equated with sin, as the Pharisees, Sadducees, and scribes believed, becomes removed as the final arbiter of our relationship with God.
-In the teaching of the Way, grace stands above the law, and mercy shall be applied before punishment imposed.
+In the teaching of the Way, grace stands above the law, and mercy shall be applied before punishment is imposed.
 Forgiveness becomes paramount, as the Parable of the Unmerciful Servant points out (Mt.
 18.23-27).
 Conversion initiates the process, but enlightenment into the spirit of God, the renewed mind, completes the journey.

 *